Online Tee Times

-PHOENIX, AZ -- There were lots of doubters when Larry Lippon formed Raven Golf back in 1994 and decided his first location would be inner-city Phoenix, right next door to South Mountain Park, the world's largest city park.
+PHOENIX, Ariz. -- There were lots of doubters when Larry Lippon formed Raven Golf back in 1994 and decided his first location would be inner-city Phoenix, right next door to South Mountain Park, the world's largest city park.

 A successful Montana businessman, entrepreneur and avid golfer, Lippon, moved Arizona in 1992, and decided the recreational golfer needed more high-quality daily-fee golf experiences.
 He envisioned a country club for a day with unparalleled service and conditions and he made it happen.